Resume Writing

 How many action verbs should I use on my resume?

 Every bullet point should start with a strong action verb.
 For a standard resume with 15-20 bullet points across 3 roles, that’s 15-20 unique verbs.
-Never repeat the same verb more than twice on the same resume unless no alternative exists.
+Never repeat the same verb more than twice total unless no alternative exists.

 Can I use “Led” for every leadership bullet point?

-No. “Led” is powerful but overused.
+No. “Led” is powerful but overused — it’s the #1 verb found across millions of StylingCV resumes.
 Rotate between “Directed,” “Spearheaded,” “Orchestrated,” “Championed,” “Governed,” and “Steered” to keep your resume dynamic and show range.

 Do resume action verbs help with ATS scoring?

 Yes — significantly.
 Modern ATS engines score bullet points on verb strength.
 Strong action verbs signal to the algorithm that your experience is substantive.
 StylingCV’s ATS Inspector agent specifically tests your bullet points against real ATS parsers and scores verb strength in real-time.
-Try it for free and see your score instantly.
+Users see a 95%+ pass rate after optimization.

 Should I use the same action verbs for every job application?

 Study job descriptions in your target role.
 The verbs employers use to describe their ideal candidate are the same ones your resume should use.
-StylingCV’s Market Scout agent analyzes thousands of job postings to identify the highest-impact verbs for your specific field and experience level — saving you hours of manual research.
+StylingCV’s Market Scout agent automates this — scanning thousands of job postings to identify the highest-impact verbs for your specific field and experience level.

 Does the 2026 job market require different verbs than before?

 Yes.
-With AI screening tools becoming more sophisticated, generic action verbs score lower.
-The 2026 market demands specificity + quantification.
-“Optimized processes” is no longer enough — “Automated invoice processing, cutting turnaround from 3 days to 4 hours” is the new standard.
+AI screening tools are more sophisticated than ever.
+Generic action verbs score lower in 2026.
+The new standard demands specificity plus quantification: “Automated invoice processing, cutting turnaround from 3 days to 4 hours” replaces “Optimized processes.”
 StylingCV’s agents stay updated with the latest ATS algorithms to keep your resume competitive.

-Your Resume Words Are Your First Impression — Make Them Count
+Your First Impression Is Written in 6 Seconds — Make Every Word Count

-Weak verbs waste that time.
-Strong verbs buy you more of it.
+Recruiters spend 6 seconds scanning your resume.
+Weak verbs waste that window.
+Strong verbs buy you more time — and more interviews.

 Start with this list.
 Pick the verbs that match your achievements.
 Build bullets that prove your impact instead of describing it.

 Need the right foundation first?
-Check our guides:
+Check these guides:

 — The StylingCV Team